andrewmcodes/bridgetown-inline-svg/README.md

 If the path is not in quotes, anything after the __first space__ will be considered an attribute.

-Relative paths and absolute paths will both be interpreted from Bridgetown's `src` directory.
-So both:
+Relative paths and absolute paths will both be interpreted from Bridgetown's `src` directory:

 ```liquid
 {% svg "/path/to/my.svg" %}
 {% svg "path/to/my.svg" %}
 ```

-Should resolve to `/your/site/src/path/to/my.svg` and are equivalent.
+Should resolve to `/your/site/src/path/to/my.svg`.

 ### Variables